jsteckling56783/borealis-simulation-neuralnet/README.md

 a sample from the normal distrbution of that PC's weights from training.
 This means, the generated images are still created from a combination of each feature that is present in the training images, but features could be present at obscure strengths.
+I made this by accident but it serves as an interesting demo

 ![Naive sequence generation, without respect to trained distribution of Principal Component weights step 0](GeneratedImagesRandomDistrSequence/genSeqImgsLg_0.png)
 ![Naive sequence generation step 1](GeneratedImagesRandomDistrSequence/genSeqImgsLg_1.png)